Chirag1997aggarwal/reviewScrapper/README.md

 # Review Scrapper

-## Why to use reviewScrapper
+## When to use reviewScrapper
-  If you wants to observe the product quality of an product just use our product.
+  If you wants to have a deep dive into the product quality of any item just use our product.

 ## How to use Review Scrapper
  - Visit the deployed portal at https://reviewscrapperpy.herokuapp.com/